-Art museum administrator who connects people to art and to each other.
+Art museum administrator connecting people to art and to each other.

 Charlie Garling is the inaugural Delaware North Director of Learning & Creativity at the Buffalo AKG Art Museum.
-He is a senior leadership team member responsible for strategy and oversight of education, interpretation, community engagement, and programs—helping guests be inspired, create, share, and connect.
+He is a senior leadership team member responsible for strategy and oversight of education, interpretation, programs, and community engagement, leading teams that help visitors be inspired, create, share, and connect.

 As a part of the museum’s 2019-2023 groundbreaking transformation, Charlie dramatically expanded and redesigned audience experiences with a community-centric, co-creation approach, providing platforms for underrepresented voices and avenues for community authorship of programs and events.

-During this time, he led a pioneering partnership with the LEGO Foundation to design, fabricate, and activate Creative Commons, a dedicated space for learning through play at the heart of the museum’s campus.
-He was responsible for overseeing the development and realization of the AKG’s education wing, including the museum’s first Family Room for young children and their caregivers; a digital media studio; three multipurpose studio art spaces, and a community gallery.
-He also oversaw the development and implementation of the museum’s first comprehensive interpretive plan and a new innovative audio tour.
+During this time, he led a pioneering partnership with the LEGO Foundation to design and build Creative Commons, a dedicated space for learning through play at the heart of the museum’s campus; over 60% of museum visitors now engage with this unique space each year.
+He led the development and realization of the AKG’s education wing, including artmaking studios, a digital media studio, a community gallery, and the museum’s first Family Room for young children and their caregivers.
+He guided the development and implementation of the museum’s first comprehensive interpretive plan, along with an innovative, museum audio tour in a podcast-style format featuring diverse voices and unexpected pairings.

 Before this, Charlie served as the inaugural Director of Studio Programs at the Detroit Institute of Arts.
-He set the vision for the museum’s creative practices and oversaw and expanded a robust array of artmaking programs developed with and for diverse audiences of all ages and abilities.
+He set the vision for the museum’s creative practices and oversaw and expanded a robust array of artmaking programs developed with and for audiences of all ages and abilities.
+He created the museum’s first public art program, partnering with communities and municipalities in the co-development of public murals and sculptures.

-Charlie’s work has been recognized in The New York Times, ArtDaily, ArtNet, MuseumNext, The Art Newspaper, and The Business Journals, among other publications.
+Charlie’s work has been recognized in ArtDaily, ArtNet, MuseumNext, The Art Newspaper, The Business Journals, The New York Times, and USA Art News, among other publications.

-Prior to museum leadership, he served as public school art teacher for over a decade, a teacher union representative, and a member of the College for Creative Studies’ Art Education Advisory Council.
+Before museum leadership, he served as a public school art teacher for over a decade and was a member of the College for Creative Studies Art Education Advisory Council.

 Charlie is currently earning his doctorate at the University at Buffalo.
 He earned a Master’s in Curriculum and Instruction and a Bachelor’s of Fine Arts in Art Education from Michigan State University.